 Thelliya raathalum vaeru

-The world has among its men two different categories; some are fated
+The world has among its men two different categories; some

 to be just prosperous, while others are decreed to be only wise;